Revolution Analytics releases new cloud offering on Amazon Web Services

 Revolution Analytics announced this week the availability of its Enterprise 7 software on Amazon Web Services.
 Revolution is one of the few vendors currently offering products based on the R programming language.

-Revolution's vice president of corporate marketing, David Smith, said in an interview that the release is intended to address some of the perceived drawbacks of R. While programmers see
+Revolution's vice president of corporate marketing, David Smith, said in an interview that the release is intended to address some of the perceived drawbacks of R. While programmers see R as a useful tool for developing statistical models, it is generally accepted that it doesn't scale well to big data applications.
+Smith said that by deploying Enterprise 7 in the cloud, users can acquire as much computing power as they need.
+Analysts can also use the software as needed rather than purchasing it through a long-term contract.

 R is one of the most popular programming languages for performing statistical analyses in university settings.
 However, its perceived limitations with regard to big data have held back adoption at the commercial level.
 Vendors are starting to test the waters with products based on the R programming language as the cost of computing power drops.